-Description Detached two storey villa.
-Accommodation Ground Floor; Lounge, Sitting Room, Dining Room, 2 Conservatories, Kitchen and Bathroom with w.c.
-First Floor: 3 Bedrooms and Shower Room with w.c.
-Gross internal floor area (m2) 163m2 or thereby.
-Neighbourhood and location The property is situated in a rural district on the outskirts of the commuter village of Clarebrand.
-Adequate public transport, shopping, social and educational facilities can be found in the town of Castle Douglas approximately 2.5 miles distant.
-Age The property is likely to have been constructed in the late 19th century.
-Weather Dry and bright.
+Description Detached lodge house.
+Accommodation Ground Floor: Lounge and Kitchen.
+First Floor: Two Bedrooms and Bathroom with w.c.
+Gross internal floor area (m2) 77m2 or thereby.
+Neighbourhood and location The property is situated in a rural district approximately 5.5 miles north west of the town of Castle Douglas where adequate public transport, shopping, social and educational facilities can be found.
+Age The property would appear to have been constructed around 1885.
+Weather Raining.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There are two brick chimney heads having lead flashings.
+The chimney heads are of stone construction with lead flashings.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of mansard design laid in slates and asbestos tiles.
-There is a flat fibreglass roof on the dining room.
-Access to the roof voids is via hatches in the kitchen and shower room ceilings.
-There were head and shoulders inspections only.
-The kitchen roof void is insulated to a mixed standard with no proper insulation in the main roof void.
-The main roof void has an old flat felt roof within the void.
-Our inspection was also restricted by stored items and redundant water storage tanks.
+The roof is pitched and laid in slates with metal ridging.
+Access to the roof void was via a hatch in the first floor hallway ceiling.
+There was a head and shoulders inspection only.
+The roof void has basic insulation.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The gutters and downpipes are a mix of cast iron and PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction, externally painted, extended in brick with painted and render finishes.
+The main walls are of solid stone.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The main entrance doors and patio doors are UPVC double glazed.
+There is a composite double glazed front door with a UPVC double glazed rear door.
+The windows are UPVC sealed unit double glazed of casement design.
+There is a timber double glazed rooflight in one of the attic bedrooms and a metal skylight window.
+External decorations Visually inspected.